pingidentity/terraform-provider-pingone/docs/resources/authorize_decision_endpoint.md

 ## Import

-Import is supported using the following syntax:
+Import is supported using the following syntax, where attributes in `<>` brackets are replaced with the relevant ID.
+For example, `<environment_id>` should be replaced with the ID of the environment to import from.

 ```shell
 $ terraform import pingone_authorize_decision_endpoint.example <environment_id>/<decision_endpoint_id>